 The DIERS Spinal Scanner is the only scanner of its type in the UK.
 It provides objective data that enables LOC's clinicians to diagnose postural problems that may make an individual prone to injury.

 Sports injuries can occur due to a traumatic incident or overuse of a specific body part.
 A sports injury requires rehabilitation to allow a person to get back to full health, and return to their choice of sport.
-Orthotics will provide an important part of this rehab process, particularly in lower limb injury.

-this is where the ankle twists inwards, and the foot rolls over the ankle.
+Ankle inversion injury is where the ankle twists inwards, and the foot rolls over the ankle.
 It is a common injury that can happen as a result of a tackle in a contact sport, or, perhaps, a trip or fall during running.
 There may be an underlying weakness of the peroneal muscle group, causing this injury.
 Once the soft tissue damage has settled, a foot orthotic can be used to reduce the tendency for the foot to roll over the ankle.

 a sudden or severe pain at the back of the heel can indicate an Achilles tendonitis or worse, a rupture.
 This is a very common sports injury and often occurs when there is sudden movement.
 For example, running, basketball, football and dancing.
 If the Achilles tendon is under stress, due to poor foot mechanics, then a foot orthotic to correct these will reduce the everyday stresses on the tendon.

 Knee ligament rupture or strains - can be caused by a direct blow to your knee, knocking into something with your knee, or your knee may be moved outside of its usual range of movement during a fall, for instance, if you land awkwardly during sport, or after a sudden movement.
 Knee bracing can help support the knee while it heals, and can be used for high impact sport post-injury or repair.